 A notable element is the combining within the section of M.D. and Ph.D. faculty who have different backgrounds and research perspectives – state of-the-art molecular and biochemical expertise all the way to whole animal and human physiology - that allows a problem to be attacked from many dimensions.

-The section has a long and lauded history of human clinical investigation, which continues today with facilities on the General Clinical Research Center for detailed studies of energy balance andmetabolism in man, both at rest and during physical exercise, muscle biopsy, and a mass spectroscopy core with state of the artinstrumentation.
+The section has a long and lauded history of human clinical investigation, which continues today with facilities on the Clinical Research Center for detailed studies of energy balance and metabolism in man, both at rest and during physical exercise, muscle biopsy, and a mass spectroscopy core with state of the art instrumentation.

 Techniques used include measurements of oxygen consumption and respiratory quotient, body composition, euglycemic clamping to assess insulin sensitivity, endogenous glucose and fatty acid production and oxidation using radiolabeled and stable isotopes, and a wide range of substrate and hormone assays.

-The unit director, Jack Leahy, M.D. studies the pathogenesis of type 2 diabetes mellitus with a particular focus on the insulin secretory dysfunction.
+Co-unit director, Jack Leahy, M.D. studies the pathogenesis of type 2 diabetes mellitus with a particular focus on the insulin secretory dysfunction.
 Molecular, biochemical, and whole animal techniques are used to identify how the insulin secreting islet beta-cell normally works, and how it is disrupted by altered metabolic environments such as hyperglycemia or hyperlipidemia.
-Current interests are the molecular and biochemical basis for beta-cell "glucotoxicity,""lipotoxicity," and beta-cell growth and functional adaptive mechanisms.
+Current interests are the molecular and cell biological basis for β-cell adaptive mechanisms involving endoplasmic reticulum stress and insulin signaling pathways.

 A number of clinical trials are being conducted through the outpatient clinics.
 Muriel Nathan, M.D., Ph.D. investigated parathyroid imaging in the evaluation of persons with hyperparathyroidism, and participated in a multicenter trial of an aldose reductase inhibitor to lower the incidence of diabetic retinopathy.
 Finally, there are a large number of ongoing trials of new diabetes and hyperlipidemic therapies.